 Responses you may receive from the tool include the direct deposit or mailing date of your refund, an indication that your return is still being processed or a notice that your address is incorrect.

 If you filed your return electronically, you can generally access your information within 72 hours after the IRS acknowledges receiving your return.
 You may have to wait up to three or four weeks if you mailed in your return.

-The "Where's My Refund" program has only been in existence since 2003.
+The "Where's My Refund" program has been in existence since 2003.
 Before then you had to call the IRS to track down your refund.
 The IRS still dedicates a toll-free number to refund status reports.
 As with an online request, you should wait the appropriate amount of time to call the IRS depending on whether you mailed your return or filed it electronically.

-If you requested a direct deposit of your refund, the IRS will not send you a notification at the time of delivery, so your deposit may already be in your account.
+If you requested a direct deposit of your tax refund, the IRS will not send you a notification at the time of delivery, so your deposit may already be in your account.

 Get every deduction

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.